 - $15,000 property damage liability coverage per incident.

-Any customers renewing or reissuing their insurance for car (if they have previous Arizona Minimum Car Insurance) after July 1st will automatically renew or reissue with those new limits.
+Any customers renewing or reissuing their insurance for car (if they have previous Arizona State Minimum Car Insurance) after July 1st will automatically renew or reissue with those new limits.

 Arizona auto liability limits have not been increased since 1972 – the average new car costs $3,500 back that days.
 The Arizona legislature decided to increase the limits last year before the COVID pandemic so this is just bad timing.
 Please contact your representative or our agency for any questions or concerns (623) 439-2525

 However, even these raised new limits we do not recommend it for proper protection in case of a claim.

 Below is a brief list of some of the most common optional insurance coverages for cars that we provide for an additional layer of security.

 - Towing and Labor